 The search client installed in Salesforce Console has undergone a makeover.
-It’s now virtually indistinguishable from core Salesforce features both externally and internally.
+It’s now very similar to core Salesforce features both externally and internally.
+Main UI changes include:

 Chatbots have had a major upgrade.
 They now support custom slots and webhooks, analyze search data to find utterances, and accept the data stored in system entities.
 Anticipating that you will love them so much that you will want to use more of them, the earlier limit of one chatbot per instance has been abolished as well.

 Create a Case on Salesforce from the Chat Window

 What happens when a customer cannot find a satisfactory answer from the chatbot?
 Mamba ‘20 introduced a Salesforce adapter, which enables customers to connect with live agents, working in Salesforce Console, without leaving the chat window.
 This release goes a step further.
 On top of chatting with agents, customers can now log a case straight from the chat window.

 More information: Set up case creation in conversation design

 The chatbot now supports one of the coolest features in the industry: slots.
 This new feature enables the bot to interpret user queries and answer intelligently.
 Webhooks draw on the power of your existing platforms to do some really exciting things, such as logging a case from the chat window.

 More information: Insert Custom Slots in Responses Improve Conversations

 A new connector makes it quick for users to talk with your agents on Zendesk.
 The connector is for users who need more information than a bot can provide.
 It would enable your customers to connect with your support agents right from the chatbot window.

 Entities are a group of related terms.
 For instance, case IDs can be grouped into one entity, CASEID, all customer names can be put into one class, CUSTOMERS.
 Admins could always define their own entities, but now they can also import entities—such as emails, phone numbers, and URLs—from their systems to expedite chatbot story development.